GeneTheBean/Forecast-App/README.md

 > npm install
 > npm start
 ```
+Then go to localhost:3000 in your web browser.

 ## My thought process when creating the solution
 I used the create-react-app tool to setup this project.

 The technologies I used for this application are React.js and Redux.js.
 I chose to use React because it's simple to use and can create all of the front-end components my application needs.
 Along with React, I set up my application with Redux, because it cleans up my code by separating application state and rendering.

+#### Additional Packages
+axios - I'm going to need to handle an api request to OpenWeatherMap in order to retrieve forecast information.
+I use axios to simplify the data handling of this request

+redux-promise - I use this middleware to pass the data fetched from the asynchronous request to the application state.

+moment - I use this to because it simplifies the process of date conversion and formatting.

 The first thing I think of before writing up my application is modeling application state.
 I draw a visual outline of the project and think about what data I need to build my app.
-I figure out what type of data my application needs to handle.
-In this case it is an object containing all of the appropriate forecast information.
-After taking a look at the OpenWeatherMap docs, I decided to have my application retrieve a five day forecast with both the search options of city name and zipcode.
-Searching by city can create ambiguity.
+In this case, the data I work with is an object containing all of the appropriate forecast information.
+After taking a look at the OpenWeatherMap docs, I decided to have my application retrieve a five day forecast with both the search options of city name and zipcode, since searching by city can create ambiguity.

 The second thing I do is make the distinction between the parts of my application that are components and the parts that are containers.
+Components should only deal with showing date (rendering things on the page).
+On the other hand, containers should work with Redux in order to modify the state of the application by dispatching actions.

 #### Containers
 Forecast - The top-level container.
 It's responsible for constructing and passing any needed properties to app's components.

 SearchBar - A search bar that takes a city name as search id.
+It can call an action creator that makes the api request.

 #### Components
 ResultHeader - Displays the heading text result of the search